Fostering a Culture of Safety

 Improving Corporate Campus Safety

-To increase safety awareness among corporate campus employees, we host both a training program focused on campus-specific hazards and emphasize our Good Catch initiative.
-These targeted communications apply safety to the corporate environment, focusing on behavior often caused by distraction or lack of safety knowledge.
+Our corporate campus employees also remain dedicated to expanding their safety awareness and responsibility by participating in both a campus-specific training program and our Good Catch initiative.
+Through targeted communications, we apply safety to the corporate environment, focusing on behavior often caused by distraction or lack of safety knowledge.

 In addition to providing corporate employees with tangible safety tips and a dedicated campus safety page on our intranet, we review our corporate campus to suggest safety design improvements.
 Past safety improvements have included installing speed bumps in parking garages, increasing signage around pedestrian walkways and reconfiguring the walking and parking areas near our Child Development Center.
 We also have a floor warden emergency response program in which designated employees facilitate emergency evacuations and cascade safety messages to their co-workers.

 Another safety awareness program that occurs on our corporate campus but broadcasts to all employees is our quarterly Safety Town Hall meetings.
 During these hour-long sessions, operational professionals share their personal safety experiences, as well as lessons learned through their job functions.
-Each meeting has a theme relevant to a particular safety need at the time, such as weather-related injuries or trends recognized through Good Catch analyses.
-Employees are invited to attend these Town Hall meetings in person, or they may watch a recording on our intranet.
+Each meeting has a theme relevant to a particular safety need at the time, such as weather-related injuries or trends recognized through Good Catch analysis.
+Employees who are not able to attend these meetings in person can watch a recording on our intranet.